 Facility Approx. Distance (M) Approx. Walking Time (Mins)

 Education

 Colney Heath School and Nursery 1100 14

 Treasure Tots Pre-School 950 12

-Link Academy 3800 48

-Nicholas Breakspear 3200 40

-University of Hertfordshire 3700 46

-Health and Community

-Jhoots Pharmacy 4600 58

 Shopping / Retail

 Colney Heath News 600 8

-Sainsburys 4400 55

-Colney Field Shopping Park 4400 55

 Leisure Facilities

 The Crooked Billet Free House 1000 13

 Colney Heath Football Club 1100 14

 The Rice 580 7

 Colney Heath Village Centre 950 12

 Public Transport

-Welham Green Train Station 3800 48

 Roestock Lane Bus Stop (Tollgate Road) 390 5

 Roestock Lane Bus Stop (Roestock Lane) 530 7

 Fellowes Lane Bus Stop SE (Tollgate Road) 350 4

 Fellowes Lane Bus Stop NW (Tollgate Road) 300 4

-2.13 Walking trips are predominately short trips of up to 2km.
+- 2.13 Walking trips are predominately short trips of up to 2km.
 The standard speed used for assessing walking accessibility is 80 metres per minute, giving a 25-minute walking time for 2km trip.
 This is an average speed for assessment purposes, while actual trips will vary depending on the person walking, the purpose of the trips, the gradient experienced and any obstacles that may be encountered (crossing points for roads / etc).
-Walking trips are important as they provide connectivity between other trip types, such as longer bus and train trips, or between parking areas and the destinations for car trips, as well there being trips that are purely served by walking.
+Walking trips are important as they provide connectivity between other trip types, such as longer bus and train trips, or between parking areas and the destinations for car trips, as well there being trips that are purely served by walking. - 2.14 The topography of Colney Heath (almost flat) is ideal for walking and for mobility impaired accessibility. - 2.15 The existing buses route along Tollgate Road and Roestock Lane are within a 5-7 minute walk of the site.
+This is regarded as a reasonable access time to public transport. - 2.16 Welham Green Train is circa 3.7km walk distance from the site and within a 48-minute walk of most of the site.
+It is therefore, considered unlikely that a significant proportion of future residents would choose to walk to the station via this route.
+Cycle or bus access to the station is likely to be preferable as set out below.